-A building with history and lore, the Petscheck Villa was constructed in the 1920s by banker-industrialist Otto Petschek.
-It was later commandeered by the National Socialist German Workers' Party and then occupied by the Soviet army before the U.S. government purchased the estate in 1948.
+A building with history and lore, the Petschek Villa was constructed in the 1920s by banker-industrialist Otto Petschek.
+It was later commandeered by the National Socialist German Workers’ Party and then occupied by the Soviet Army before the U.S. government purchased the estate in 1948.

 Phased renovation began on the exterior, using meticulous stone-by-stone analysis to repair the detailed ornamental exterior stucco, stonework, and terracing.

-On the interior, decorative walls and finishes in the numerous salons were carefully disassembled and repaired with minimal disruption to the historic fabric.
+On the interior, decorative walls and finishes in the salons were carefully disassembled and repaired with minimal disruption to the historic fabric.
 During the restoration, the team concealed new building systems behind the ornate walls, resulting in modern systems that are nearly invisible.
-Innovative features, such as the floor-concealed mechanisms that open and close the magnificent wrought iron entry doors, provide security and accessibility with no visible change to the original decor.
+Innovative features, such as the floor-covered mechanisms that open and close the magnificent wrought-iron entry doors, provide security and accessibility with no discernible change to the original decor.